Arizona Court Records

 Note: Family members or friends seeking information on a specific inmate may contact the Arizona Department of Corrections Family and Friends Liaison by email at IFFLiaison@azcorrections.gov, or by telephone at (602) 364–3945.
 Alternatively, call the in-state toll-free line at (866) 333–2039.

-To obtain certified inmate records for persons in county or city jails, requestors may walk into or call the county jail where the inmate is located.
+To obtain certified inmate records for persons in county or city jails, requesters may walk into or call the county jail where the inmate is located.
 Some county or city jails also have websites where requestors may search for inmates using their respective inmate search tools.
 To obtain a certified record on a federal inmate held in a Michigan facility, send a request to the Federal Bureau of Prisons at:

 320 First Street, NW